 Activities to Improve Pre-Writing Skills

 The following list of activities can be used to improve pre-writing skills.
 Additional ideas and examples can be found here.

 - Playing jump roping

-- Volleyball-type activities where hands, paddles, or rackets are in a palm-up position
+- Volleyball-type of activities where hands, paddles, or rackets are in a palm-up position

 - Squeezing squirt bottles (activities using squirt bottles)

 - Shifting a slinky back and forth with the palm up

 - Bead stringing/lacing with the tip of the finger against thumb

-- Pouring from small pitcher to a specific level in the clear glass.
+- Pouring from a small pitcher to a specific level in the clear glass.
 Increase the size of the pitcher as strength increases.

 - Screwing and unscrewing lids